 Regulatory compliance issues: They ensure that all record retrieval and review processes comply with data security regulations and mitigate the risk of legal challenges in electronic medical records pertaining to data breaches or unauthorized access to sensitive patient data.

 Organized summaries: They can surf through vast amount of medical data in no time and prepare concise and accurate medical summaries that can pick out vital medical facts relevant to specific cases.
-This will help the lawyers to build their cases strong, plan out legal strategies and decide on the expert witnesses to be included in the case.
+This will help the lawyers to build their cases strong, plan out legal strategies and decide on the EMR expert witnesses to be included in the case.

 To conclude,